Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 Birthdays.
 If Powell had his way, birthdays wouldn’t be a thing.
 For one, it was difficult being about fifty... ish... and looking like he was in his mid-to-late twenties.
 Sort of.
 Hair notwithstanding.

 The hair was the biggest problem, really.
-Not just the stuff on his scalp, which had gone for a burton years before, but his beard was… When he shaved in the morning, he looked baby-faced.
+Not just the stuff on his scalp, which had gone for a burton years before, but his beard was...
+When he shaved in the morning, he looked baby-faced.
 By late afternoon he looked like a grizzled old man.
 He could age thirty years between breakfast and supper.

-All of which made celebrating the specific day he clocked up another orbit around the star he didn’t even live in orbit around these days…
+All of which made celebrating the specific day he clocked up another orbit around the star he didn’t even live in orbit around these days...

 ...Well, okay.
 The way the Lads pulled out all the stops with regards to food and booze was nice.
 And Rylee was coming with a cake.

 One never went wrong with cake.

-Also, ‘Horse brought the whole family with him, and Powell had to admit… While he wasn’t usually a sucker for babies, he’d definitely make an exception for Diego Arés.
-Okay, the kid was only a month old, meaning pretty much the only things he wanted to do were sleep and occasionally go looking for a tit - a man could sympathize, really - but…
+Also, ‘Horse brought the whole family with him, and Powell had to admit...
+While he wasn’t usually a sucker for babies, he’d definitely make an exception for Diego Arés.
+Okay, the kid was only a month old, meaning pretty much the only things he wanted to do were sleep and occasionally go looking for a tit - a man could sympathize, really - but...

 ...Well, the fact was, Powell was pretty sure he was never going to have a child of his own.